 Oedipal morality is Freud’s theory that moral development occurs during the phallic period (ages 3 . . .
 Read More

-Infatuation at psychology-glossary.com■■■
+Infatuation at psychology-glossary.com■■■■

 In the psychology context, infatuation refers to an intense but short-lived emotional attraction or obsession . . .
 Read More

-Desperation in the context of psychology refers to a state of extreme hopelessness, helplessness, and . . .
+Discontent in the psychology context refers to a feeling of dissatisfaction or unhappiness with one's . . .
 Read More

 Fame at psychology-glossary.com■■■